background

 Margin Expansion as Value-Creation Strategy in LBOs (Source: Bain 2024 Private Equity Report)

-In fact, the generation of consistent, stable free cash flow (FCF) by a company with minimal variance in its profit margin is perceived to be of higher priority than revenue growth to most, if not, all firms.
+In fact, the generation of consistent, stable free cash flow (FCF) by a company with minimal variance in its profit margin is perceived to be of higher priority than revenue growth to most, if not all, firms.

 The costs incurred from debt financing—the periodic payment of interest expense and principal amortization—can only be paid off using free cash flow (FCF), rather than revenue, unfortunately.